It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 After all, GI Joe tells us that “Knowing is half the battle!”

-With each meal tracked, this habits adds up to knowing what needs to happen every day for you to get healthy.
+With each meal tracked, these habits add up to knowing what needs to happen every day for you to get healthy.

 Once you know how many calories you should be eating every day, you can start to make more informed decisions on foods that fill you up but are low in calories: